The underlying aim of studying at

 order to conduct research and fully understand published research papers the

-student must fully comprehend the methods applied to research design, data
+student must fully comprehend the methods applied to research design and data

-collection and analysis as well as how to present their own findings.
+collection as well as how to present their own findings.

 double module is a supervised dissertation, the student must propose their own